Student Conduct Code

 Also, I think Audrey noticed this too.
 I saw her looking at him when he was using his phone.
 She looked up to see if you noticed he had his phone out and then she went back to working on her own test

-Contact Information for Judicial Affairs Staff
+Contact Information for the office of Student Conduct Staff